zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-Obtain the name server names (from the NS records) and the IP addresses (from glue records) from the delegation of the given zone (child zone) from the parent zone.
-[Glue records], if any, are address records for name server names.
-Also obtain the IP addresses for the [out-of-bailiwick] name server names, if any.
-If the [glue records] include address records for [out-of-bailiwick] name servers they will be included twice, unless identical.
+Obtain the name server names (from the NS records) and the IP addresses (from Glue Records) from the delegation of the given zone (child zone) from the parent zone.
+[Glue Records], if any, are address records for name server names.
+Also obtain the IP addresses for the [Out-Of-Bailiwick] name server names, if any.
+If the [Glue Records] include address records for [Out-Of-Bailiwick] name servers they will be included twice, unless identical.

 ### Inputs

+This Method uses the following input units defined in section [Methods Inputs]:

-* "Child Zone" - The name of the child zone.
+* "Child Zone" - The name of the child zone to be tested.

 ### Prerequisite